webpack/webpack.js.org/src/content/guides/development.md

 ## Conclusion

-Now that you've learned how to automatically compile your code and run a simple development server, you can check out the next guide, which will cover [Hot Module Replacement](/guides/hot-module-replacement).
+Now that you've learned how to automatically compile your code and run a simple development server, you can check out the next guide, which will cover [Code Splitting](/guides/code-splitting/).